^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The common cold is an acute viral infection of the respiratory tract, self-resolving and proceeding normally without fever, with inflammation of the upper parts of the respiratory tract, including rhinorrhea, cough, and throat swelling.
-Diagnosis of the common cold is clinical.
-Prevention of colds consists in thorough washing of hands.
-Cold treatment is symptomatic.
+A cold is an acute viral infection of the respiratory tract, self-limiting and usually without fever, with inflammation of the upper respiratory tract, including rhinorrhea, cough, and sore throat.
+Diagnosis of a cold is clinical.
+Prevention of a cold consists of careful hand washing.
+Treatment of a cold is symptomatic.

 Causes of colds

 In most cases (30-50%), the cause of a cold is one of more than 100 serotypes of the rhinovirus group.
-Colds are also caused by viruses from the coronarovirus group, influenza, parainfluenza, respiratory syncytial, especially in patients with re-infection.
+Colds are also caused by viruses from the coronavirus, influenza, parainfluenza, respiratory syncytial groups, especially in patients who are experiencing reinfection.

-The causative agents of the common cold have a connection with the time of the year, more often it is spring and autumn, rarely winter.
+Cold pathogens are associated with the seasons, most often spring and autumn, less often winter.
 Rhinoviruses are most often spread by direct contact with an infected person, but can also be transmitted by airborne droplets.

-For the development of infection, the most important is the presence in the serum and secrets of neutralizing specific antibodies, reflecting the previous contact with this pathogen and providing relative immunity.
-The susceptibility to colds is not affected by the duration of cold exposure, human health and nutrition, pathology of the upper respiratory tract (eg, enlarged tonsils and adenoids).
+For the development of infection, the most important thing is the presence of neutralizing specific antibodies in the serum and secretions, reflecting previous contact with this pathogen and providing relative immunity.
+Susceptibility to colds is not affected by the duration of cold exposure, the state of health and nutrition of a person, or pathology of the upper respiratory tract (for example, enlarged tonsils and adenoids).

 Symptoms of a cold

-Disease of the cold begins suddenly after a short incubation period (24-72 hours) with discomfort in the nose and throat, followed by sneezing, runny nose and malaise.
-The temperature usually remains normal, especially when the cause is the rhino and coronovirus.
-In the first days of discharge from the nose watery and abundant, then become more dense and purulent; the mucopurulent nature of these secretions is due to the presence of leukocytes (mainly granulocytes) and not necessarily a secondary bacterial infection.
-Coughing with scant sputum often lasts for 2 weeks.
-If there are no complications, the symptoms of colds subsided after 4-10 days.
-With chronic diseases of the respiratory tract (asthma and bronchitis) after a cold usually there are exacerbations.
-Purulent sputum and cold symptoms from the lower respiratory tract are not very characteristic for rhinovirus infection.
-Purulent sinusitis and middle ear inflammation are usually bacterial complications, but sometimes they are associated with a primary viral infection of the mucous membranes.
+The common cold begins suddenly after a short incubation period (24-72 hours) with an unpleasant sensation in the nose and throat, followed by sneezing, runny nose and malaise.
+The temperature usually remains normal, especially when the cause is rhino- and coronavirus.
+In the first days, nasal discharge is watery and profuse, then becomes thicker and purulent; the mucopurulent nature of this discharge is due to the presence of leukocytes (mainly granulocytes) and not necessarily a secondary bacterial infection.
+Coughing with scanty sputum often continues for 2 weeks.
+If there are no complications, cold symptoms subside after 4-10 days.
+In chronic respiratory diseases (asthma and bronchitis), exacerbations usually occur after a cold.
+Purulent sputum and cold symptoms from the lower respiratory tract are not very typical for rhinovirus infection.
+Suppurative sinusitis and otitis media are usually bacterial complications, but sometimes they are associated with a primary viral infection of the mucous membranes.

 Where does it hurt?

-Diagnosis of the common cold is usually clinical, without diagnostic tests.
-The common cold differs from the most important disease with allergic rhinitis.
+The diagnosis of colds is usually clinical, without diagnostic tests.
+Colds are differentiated from the most important disease, allergic rhinitis.

 What do need to examine?